 The tier 15 (Regalia of the Haunted Forest) set bonuses are both upgrades over the T14 equivalents, so move to them as soon as you have the gear.

 The tier 16 (Regalia of the Shattered Vale) set bonuses are both quite strong as well, so upgrade as usual.
+The only play note is that the substantial increase to Starsurge procs from 4T16 means you will likely transition to always using procs immediately, if you were not already.

 Most trinkets can be evaluated based on their stats just like any other item, if you use the uptime on their proc/use to compute an average stat value.
 WrathCalcs can also help you evaluate trinkets.